apollographql/federation/docs/source/federation-spec.md

 }
 ```

-The gateway will first fetch the `topProducts` from the Products service, asking for the `upc` of each product:
+The gateway first fetches the `topProducts` from the Products subgraph, asking for the `upc` of each product:

 ```graphql
 query {